 As you use your dutch oven, the grease, oil, and fat from the food you cook will continue to season the cookware.
 Some acidic foods such as beans and tomatoes can remove some of the coating.
 So, frying bacon, deep-frying fish, making doughnuts, or cooking fatty foods will improve the protective layer while acidic foods will harm it.

 Once seasoned, your dutch oven will most likely not need to be seasoned again as long as you use it often and clean it correctly.
 It never hurts to reseason it and some folks like to do that at the start of a cooking season.

 It also may be necessary to reseason if food seems to be sticking too much or your cookware has been abused or stored incorrectly.
 If there is rust or the oven just doesn't look well coated, it's a good idea to season it again.

 The finish on your dutch oven should be dark brown or black, the darker the better.
 It should be glossy, but not sticky.
 If it is sticky, you left too much oil on and you'll need to heat it more.
-Over time, with proper cleaning, this glossy coating will become thicker and stronger.
+Over time, with proper cleaning, this glossy coating will become stronger.
 You should notice that foods are easy to remove and clean up is simple.

 Now you know how to season a dutch oven!